-Due to the large amount of content in the BMJ Best Practice app, you must be using Wifi to download topics.
+Due to the large amount of content in the app, you must be using wifi to download topics.
 If you are downloading all content, please note that it can take up to 20 minutes to complete.

-If your institution has a subscription to BMJ Best Practice you may be able to download all app topics for free.
-If your institution has a subscription, there are two ways to download the content - please contact your Institution's administrator (usually your librarian) to find out which applies.
+If your institution has a subscription to Best Practice you may be able to download all app topics for free.
+If your institution has a subscription, there are two ways to download the content - please contact your institution's administrator (usually your librarian) to find out which applies.

 1. Institutional access code

 Some institutions can download all topics for free using an 'institutional number'.
 Once you have downloaded the app, you are presented with a screen prompting you to 'Login' or 'Create account'.

 If you have previously created a 'My BMJ Best Practice' account, then click 'Login' and use these details.
 If not, click 'Create account'.